pantheon-systems/documentation/source/_docs/guides/wordpress-commandline.md

 ## Let's Write Some Code

 I use a few plugins on every site, but for this example we will install Contact Form 7.
+The following command is going to use WP-CLI to install a plugin from the WordPress plugin repository and then activate it automatically.

 `terminus wp $TERMINUS_SITE.dev -- plugin install contact-form-7 --activate`

 ![Pantheon Site Dashboard: Install CF7](/source/docs/assets/images/wordpress-commandline-install-cf7.png)

-If you have the Site Dashboard open, you'll see the 78 files with changes ready to commit in a yellow box.
-You can expand that to see which files changed and commit through the UI, or commit these changes with the following commands.
+If you have the Site Dashboard open, you'll see that 78 files have changed and are ready to commit in the yellow box.
+You can expand that to see which files changed and commit through the GUI, or commit these changes with the following commands.

 Check to see what has changed: